igar15/albumaccounting/README.md

 * OpenAPI 3

 ### Project key logic:
-* System main purpose: obtaining information about the location of a specific album of constructor documentation at the moment.
+* System main purpose: accounting constructor documentation albums, stored in the archive; obtaining information about the location of a specific album of constructor documentation at the moment.
 * There are 3 types of users: admin, archive worker and anonymous users.
 * Admins can create/update/delete users, departments, employees and albums.
 * Archive workers can create/update/delete employees and albums.
 Also they can change their profile password.